christopherlindberg1/weight-converter/README.md

 Want:
 * Better exception handling.
 Throw more exceptions where needed to make sure that the script stops as soon as something isn't as excpected (e.g. faulty input to method).
-* Can the convert-methods in the Convert class be structured in a better way?
-The amount of code grows exponentially to the amount of units atm. **Done. is this more inefficient?**
+* ~~Can the convert-methods in the Convert class be structured in a better way?
+The amount of code grows exponentially to the amount of units atm. **Done.
+Just as efficient performance wise.
+Used performance.now() to time execution**~~